Installing MinimWatch 2 on Mac

 - If the icon is red, MinimServer has detected an error

-- If the icon is white (pale blue on Mac OS X Yosemite or later), MinimServer is stopped
+- If the icon is white (pale blue on some versions of macOS), MinimServer is stopped

-- If the icon is grey, no instances of MinimServer were detected
+- If the icon is dark grey, no instances of MinimServer were detected